ship-nix/nix-npm-exploration/README.md

 nix develop
 ```

+You will need to exit and reload the shell each time you update your node dependencies.

 ### If you use direnv

-The devShell will be automatically loded, and you don't need to run `nix-develop` manually.
+direnv will automatically load the development environment, and you don't need to run `nix-develop` manually.

 ## Running `npm install` not needed.